randor12/HackViolet2021/README.md

 # REQUIREMENTS

-Must have Python 3 installed on computer and pip or anaconda
+- Must have Python 3 installed on computer and pip or anaconda
+- Must have MySQL

 # HOW TO RUN LOCALLY